Dataset Preparation

 • encryption of the TAR file using the public Crypt4GH key of the node and also the data-provider public key (which allows decryption of the package by the data-provider)

-The samples file should be omitted in case of summary-level datasets.
-All these steps are carried out via a single command line tool:
+All these steps are carried out via a single command line function:

 The output file is an encrypted dataset package (<dataset.internalId>.tar.c4gh) that can be deposited in the Shared storage (Minio S3) or uploaded to GDI Estonia via local user portal.
 The package includes: